 Fall 2019: Mornings, September 13 – 15 November 15, 9:50 to 11:50 a.m.

-A. Colonialism in Global History with Olivier Courteaux, PhD in Contemporary International Relations, University of Paris-Sorbonne.
+A. Colonies and Colonialism: A History with Olivier Courteaux, PhD in Contemporary International Relations, University of Paris-Sorbonne.

 B. Intersections between Science and Religion with Terry Picton, MD, PhD, FRSC: Professor Emeritus, University of Toronto.

 We understand the world we live in by telling stories.
 Some of these become the foundations of religious belief; some are linked together into scientific theories.
-This course will look at the way religion and science approach the main questions of life: Where do we live?
+This course looks at the way religion and science approach the main questions of life: Where do we live?
 What is the universe?
 Whence do we come?
 Who are we?
 Why should we be good?
 Whither do we go?
-Meaningful answers to these questions will be sought in the lessons of religious scriptures, and in the findings of scientific experiments.
+Meaningful answers to these questions are sought in the lessons of religious scriptures, and in the findings of scientific experiments.

 C. Shakespeare on the Silver Screen with Philippa Sheppard, PhD in English Renaissance Drama, University of Oxford; lecturer University of Toronto.

 This course offers a close look at eighteen major feature films that use Shakespeare’s scripts and were produced between 1989 and the present day.
-1989 is chosen as the starting point as Kenneth Branagh’s Henry V, a watershed for Shakespeare on screen, came out that year and was nominated for Best Film at the Academy Awards, prompting other directors to return to Shakespeare.
+1989 is chosen as the starting point as Kenneth Branagh’s Henry V, a watershed for Shakespeare on screen, was released that year and was nominated for Best Film at the Academy Awards, prompting other directors to return to Shakespeare.
 The course opens with a brief history of Shakespearean films, and then considers the selected films in pairs by genre.
-With the support of stills and video clips, the course will analyze the wide variety of directors’ approaches to adapting these great dramatic works.
+With the support of stills and video clips, the course analyzes the wide variety of directors’ approaches to adapting these great dramatic works.

 Fall 2019: Afternoons, September 13 – November 15, 12:50 to 2:50 p.m.